leogmendoza/http-server/README.md

 ## Overview

 ### 🤔 What?
-This project is a web server built without **ANY external libraries**!😱
-Using only the C++ std library and Windows Socket API, it can respond to HTTP requests from clients and serve them content.
+This project is a multithreaded web server built without **ANY external libraries**!😱 Using only the C++ std library and Windows Socket API, it can respond to HTTP requests from clients and serve them content.

 ### 🗿 Why?
 During my co-op at Xandar Kardian, I did a bit of backend development... but I always wondered how server calls worked at a lower level.
 So why _not_ create a HTTP server that connects to clients and handles requests/responses myself?

 ### Features
 - **TCP/IP Connection Handling**: